 What is Divya Narendra's Net Worth?

 Divya Narendra is an American businessman who has a net worth of $80 million.
-Divya Narendra is the co-founder and current CEO of SumZero, a platform that helps hedge, mutual, and private equity funds investors to connect with each other.
+Divya Narendra is the co-founder and current CEO of SumZero, a platform that helps hedge, mutual, and private equity fund investors to connect with each other.
 However, Divya is best known for his association with the earliest version of Facebook and Mark Zuckerberg.

 Early Life

-Narendra was born on March 18, 1982 in the Bronx, New York.
-He was raised in Bayside, Queens and is the eldest son of two doctors who emigrated to the United States from India, Sudhanshu Narendra and Dharamjit Narendra Kumar.
-He attended Townsend Harris High School in Flushing, Queens and then attended Harvard University beginning in 2000.
+Narendra was born on March 18, 1982, in the Bronx, New York.
+He was raised in Bayside, Queens, and is the eldest son of two doctors who emigrated to the United States from India, Sudhanshu Narendra and Dharamjit Narendra Kumar.
+He attended Townsend Harris High School in Flushing, Queens, and then attended Harvard University beginning in 2000.
 He graduated with his degree in applied mathematics in 2004.

 ConnectU

-While attending Harvard University, Narendra created a social media platform called Harvard Connection along with fellow students Cameron Winklevoss and Tyler Winklevoss.
+While attending Harvard University, Narendra created a social media platform called Harvard Connection, along with fellow students Cameron Winklevoss and Tyler Winklevoss.
 The trio created the platform in December of 2002.
 It allowed users to add people as friends, send messages to each other, and provide friends with updates about their lives.
 They later changed the platform's name to ConnectU.

 In November of 2003, the trio approached another student, Mark Zuckerberg, about joining the platform's team to provide more sophisticated code.
 He agreed, though he then later turned the platform into thefacebook.com, which later became Facebook.
-In February of 2004, the Winklevosses an Narendra were alerted to the existence of thefacebook.com while reading a press release in the Harvard student newspaper, "The Harvard Crimson."
-Soon afterward, they send Zuckerberg a cease and desist letter after they realized the code for Harvard Connection had been left non-functional.
-They also formally complained to the Harvard Administration Board and with the university's president, Larry Summers.
+In February of 2004, the Winklevosses and Narendra were alerted to the existence of thefacebook.com while reading a press release in the Harvard student newspaper, "The Harvard Crimson."
+Soon afterward, they sent Zuckerberg a cease and desist letter after they realized the code for Harvard Connection had been left non-functional.
+They also formally complained to the Harvard Administration Board and to the university's president, Larry Summers.
 They alleged that Zuckerberg had violated the university's honor code and the student handbook.
 However, both said that the matter was outside of the school's jurisdiction and advised the students to take the matter to court.
 Several lawsuits ensued.
 They accused Zuckerberg of intellectual property infringement.
 The resulting court battle would continue for several years.

 Facebook Settlement